enchin101/cse15l-lab-reports/Lab1Report.md

 Step 4:

 Try to input some commands and see what happens.
 Here’s an example of the command ls-lat.
+This command is useful because it allows us to see the contents of the current working directory.
+It gives us a list of the files and folders of the given path.

 ![Image](Command.png)